weetmuts/beak/README.md

 ## Accessing files in backups

-You can mount a specific _backup_ location:
+You can mount a specific _storage location_:

 ```
 mkdir OldStuff
-beak remount gd_work_crypt: OldStuff
+beak remount s3_work_crypt: OldStuff
 ```

 When you mount without specifying the _point in time_ @x, then the _points in time_ will show as subdirectories.